alexgeorgousis/flower-classifier/README.md

-# flower-classifier
+# Flower Classifier
-Image classifier built with TensorFlow to classify different kinds of flowers
+Image classifier built with TensorFlow to classify different kinds of flowers.